 We are always looking for highly motivated Post-docs to join the lab.
-Funded positions available will be advertised on the Francis Crick Institute website.
-We welcome people with a competitive track record who would like to join us in a position that is supported by an external fellowship, for which Moritz well help write the application.
+If you are curious about host-pathogen interaction in either Plasmodium falciparum or Toxoplasma, send a CV and a letter about your research interest and we can get the conversation going.
+We often have fully funded positions becoming available over a course of one year, so getting in touch early is advised.
+We also welcome people with a competitive track record who would like to join us in a position that is supported by an external fellowship, for which Moritz well help write the application.
 Several lab members have been successful in applying for external fellowships in the past.
-Individuals interested in joining the lab as a Post-doc should send a CV and letter of motivation to Moritz, detailing their research background and the research they would like to pursue in our lab.

 PhD Students may apply to the lab through the Francis Crick Institute PhD Programme.
 We welcome enquiries from candidates who wish to discuss potential projects, but previous contact is not necessary to apply.
 All PhD students are fully funded by the Crick, which covers tuition fees, lab and consumable costs, and a tax-free stipend of £22,000 per year, which is above the living wage for London.
 The PhD programme at the Crick is exactly four years long, starting in September, and is funded for the full four years.
 Applications open one year before the start date, and typically close in December the year before the start.
 Please note, we do not offer a PhD project every year.